Funding opportunity

 The host organisation is expected to provide appropriate support to fellows in order to enable them to build their profile, research activity and career.
 The host organisation should actively enable flexible fellowship pathways including secondments and collaboration building with cross-sector stakeholders and invest in developing the career and leadership skills of the fellow (including through providing the fellow with a mentor).
 The research organisation is also expected to encourage and support the fellow in engaging with the wider cohort of pioneer fellows.

-The research organisation statements at both stages of this funding opportunity should draw on the discussions between the applicant and head of department.
-The research organisation and the applicant should engage to co-create a work plan and discuss and outline the support that will be required to enable them to realise the objectives of the AI pioneer fellowships.
+The host organisation statement at this stage of this funding opportunity should draw on the discussions between the applicant and head of department.
+The host organisation and the applicant should engage to co-create a work plan and discuss and outline the support that will be required to enable them to realise the objectives of the AI pioneer fellowships.
 This should include plans to realise their research vision, develop their leadership, develop AI skills and knowledge, and progress their career during as well as beyond the end of this fellowship.
-Research organisations should develop a plan to monitor and adapt this plan of support as needed to allow a flexible fellowship pathway.
+Host organisations should develop a plan to monitor and adapt this plan of support as needed to allow a flexible fellowship pathway.

-At the end of this three-year investment, it is expected that fellows and their wider teams and partners will be in a sustainable position to continue their research beyond the end date of the award.
-The research organisation must demonstrate how they will ensure sustainability of the fellow’s research and activity to embed AI approaches into their research domain.
+At the end of this three year investment, it is expected that fellows and their wider teams and partners will be in a sustainable position to continue their research beyond the end date of the award.
+The host organisation must demonstrate how they will ensure sustainability of the fellow’s research and activity to embed AI approaches into their research domain.

 Supporting skills and talent